JSFoundation/TAC/BasePolicies/CODE_OF_CONDUCT.md

-## Working Group Code of Conduct Template
+## Technical Steering Committee and Working Group Code of Conduct Template

-Every Working Group must have a Code of Conduct.
-By default, all repositories under the Node.js GitHub Organization fall under the [Node.js Code of Conduct][], but Working Groups can choose to define their own alternative policy.
-If the Working Group does choose it's own Code of Conduct, it must be documented in a `CODE_OF_CONDUCT.md` file located in the root of any repository under their stewardship.
+Every Technical Steering Committee (TSC) and Working Group (WG) must have a Code of Conduct.
+By default, all repositories under the jQuery Foundation owned GitHub organizations fall under the [jQuery Foundation Code of Conduct][], but TSCs and WGs can choose to define their own alternative policy.
+If the TC or WG does choose it's own Code of Conduct, it must be documented in a `CODE_OF_CONDUCT.md` file located in the root of any repository under their stewardship.

-Note that the Code of Conduct adopted by a Working Group will be evaluated by the TSC prior to ratifying the WG's proposed charter.
-If that Code of Conduct is considered to be weaker than, or diverges too significantly from, the [Node.js Code of Conduct][], the TSC may defer accepting the charter until corrections are made.
+Note that the Code of Conduct adopted by a TSC or WG will be evaluated by the CB prior to ratifying the proposed charter.
+If that Code of Conduct is considered to be weaker than, or diverges too significantly from, the [jQuery Foundation Code of Conduct][], the CB may defer accepting the charter until corrections are made.

-Likewise, if the WG's Code of Conduct changes after the WG has already been chartered and the TSC determines that the updated Code of Conduct is weaker than, or diverges too significantly from, the [Node.js Code of Conduct][], the TSC (or any Collaborator) may request that further corrections be made by opening an issue or a PR in the WG's repository.
-Should the WG choose not to adopt the recommended changes, the TSC may choose to revoke the WGs charter.
+Likewise, if the Code of Conduct changes after the TSC or WG has already been chartered and the CB determines that the updated Code of Conduct is weaker than, or diverges too significantly from, the [jQuery Foundation Code of Conduct][], the CB or any Collaborator may request that further corrections be made by opening an issue or a PR in the TSC's or WG's repository.
+Should the TSC or WG choose not to adopt the recommended changes, the TSC's or WG's charter may be revoked.

-### Template: *[insert WG name]* Code of Conduct
+### Template: *[insert TSC or WG name]* Code of Conduct

-The [Node.js Code of Conduct][] applies to this WG.
+The [jQuery Foundation Code of Conduct][] applies to this *[TSC or WG]*.

-[Node.js Code of Conduct]: https://github.com/nodejs/node/blob/master/CODE_OF_CONDUCT.md
+[jQuery Foundation Code of Conduct]: https://jquery.org/conduct/